-Recognition is given to the importance of ethical and moral influences in the development of the individual.
-Students are encouraged to attend the churches of their choice and to contact their own denominational organizations on the campus.
+Recognition is given to the importance of ethical and moral influences in the development of the individual Students are encouraged to attend the churches of their choice and to contact their own denominational organizations on the campus.
 Most denominations are represented in Newark or in nearby Wilmington.
-In addition, there are a variety of registered student religious organizations on campus, including Baptist Campus Ministry, Campus Advance for Christ, Campus Crusade for Christ, Chabad House, Church and Campus Connection, Delaware Student Fellowship, Episcopal Campus Ministry, Hillel, Intervarsity Christian Fellowship, Latter Day Saints Student Association, Lutheran Student Association, Muslim Student Association, Thomas More Oratory, Warriors for Christ, Wesley Foundation and Word of Life Campus Ministry For further information, contact (302) 831-2428
+In addition, there are a variety of registered student religious organizations on campus, including Baptist Campus Ministry, Campus Advance for Christ, Campus Crusade for Christ, Chabad House, Church and Campus Connection, Episcopal Campus Ministry, Hillel, Intervarsity Christian Fellowship, Latter Day Saints Student Association, Lutheran Student Association, Muslim Student Association, Presbyterian Campus Ministry, Thomas More Oratory, Warriors for Christ and Wesley Foundation For further information, contact (302) 831-2428.